9 Oakland Nicknames and the Reasons for Them

 In Summary

-Oakland is a city with a wide variety of nicknames, some spanning more than a hundred years.
-For example, the Town is a title that stems back to Oakland's founding in 1852, while the Brooklyn of the West and Oaksterdam are both monikers that reflect the city's modern culture.
-If you're planning a trip to Oakland, this article should have covered the monikers you'll likely hear when in the city.
+Oakland is a city with a wide variety of nicknames, some of which date back more than a century.
+The Town traces its roots to Oakland's founding in 1852, while Brooklyn of the West and Oaksterdam reflect its modern culture.
+Whether you're a visitor or a local, these monikers capture the spirit and evolution of Oakland through the years.

 Want to keep exploring?